quicwg/base-drafts/draft-ietf-quic-recovery.md

 receiver can stop acknowledging packets less than or equal to the largest acknowledged in the sent ACK frame.

 In cases without ACK frame loss, this algorithm allows for a minimum of 1 RTT of reordering.
-In cases with ACK frame loss, this approach does not guarantee that every acknowledgement is seen by the sender before it is no longer included in the ACK frame.
+In cases with ACK frame loss and reordering, this approach does not guarantee that every acknowledgement is seen by the sender before it is no longer included in the ACK frame.
 Packets could be received out of order and all subsequent ACK frames containing them could be lost.
 In this case, the loss recovery algorithm may cause spurious retransmits, but the sender will continue making forward progress.

 ## Tracking Sent Packets {#tracking-sent-packets}